 Nebraska law requires the development of human trafficking training curriculum for law enforcement.
-The state allows single party consent to audiotaping, but wiretapping is not permitted for human trafficking or most CSEC investigations.
-No laws expressly prohibit a defense based on the use of a law enforcement decoy posing as a minor to investigate human trafficking or CSEC offenses, but use of the Internet is permissible in investigations of online enticement of a child for illegal sexual conduct.
+The state allows single party consent to audiotaping.
+State law expressly allows law enforcement to receive an order authorizing wiretapping during an investigation under the trafficking law, but not during an investigation under Nebraska's CSEC laws.
+The criminal attempt law implicitly prohibits a defense based on the use of a law enforcement decoy posing as a minor provided that the offender intentionally engaged in the prohibited conduct, believing the law enforcement decoy to be an actual minor.
+Use of the Internet is permissible in investigations of online enticement of a child for illegal sexual conduct.
 Nebraska has established a statewide reporting and response system for missing children, which requires reporting of missing and located missing children.